amnaredo/ironhack-final-project/README.md

 - Service registration and discovery with Spring Cloud Netflix Eureka
 - Distributed/versioned configuration with Spring Cloud Config
-- Routing with Spring Cloud OpenFeign
+- Declarative REST client with Spring Cloud OpenFeign
 - Circuit breakers with Resilience4J

 The application itself is made up of five different services: